-In this article, we will describe the snippets feature in ApexSQL Complete and give examples of using snippets macro variables.
+In this article, the snippets feature in ApexSQL Complete will be described along with examples of using snippets macro variables.

-ApexSQL Complete is an SSMS and VS code completion add-in that helps you speed up the process of coding using features such as auto-complete, SQL code snippets, auto-insert statements, auto–replacement and more.
+ApexSQL Complete is an SSMS and VS code completion add-in that helps to speed up the process of coding using features such as auto-complete, SQL code snippets, auto-insert statements, auto–replacement and more.

-ApexSQL Complete’s Snippets feature provides you to insert custom made T-SQL code snippets into your SQL scripts.
-You can use snippets to quickly insert often-used SQL statements as well as generate whole procedures and pages of code.
+ApexSQL Complete’s Snippets feature provides users to insert custom made T-SQL code snippets into SQL scripts.
+Snippets can be used to quickly insert often-used SQL statements as well as generate whole procedures and pages of code.

 Creating a new snippet